alan-turing-institute/scivision/docs/contributing.md

 #### Preparing a model for inclusion in the catalog

-In order to submit a model to the Scivision catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.
+In order to submit a model to the Scivision catalog, it must be publically available from a source repository or on a package server, so that it can installed using pip.
+The model must include everything needed to run it, including any weights and parameters.

-This will enable you load your model via the Scivision API and run it on matching datasets present in the catalog.
+Additionally, if you would like to be able to load your model using the Scivision API and run it on matching datasets present in the catalog, you must first set up the GitHub repository containing the model as per the :ref:`model-repo-template`.

 #### Submitting your model to the catalog

-Once you have prepared a model for inclusion in the catalog, submit it [through the Scivision website](https://sci.vision/#/new-model).
+Once you are ready to submit your model for inclusion in the catalog, fill in [this form](https://sci.vision/new-model) on the Scivision website.
+This will create a .json file in the correct format.
+Open a [new issue on GitHub](https://github.com/alan-turing-institute/scivision/issues/new?assignees=&labels=catalog%2Cmodel&projects=&template=new-model.md&title=%5BMODEL%5D), attaching the .json file and an appropriate thumbnail.
 You will need a GitHub account.
-Submitting this form will open a pull request on your behalf, that adds the model to the catalog.

 Once your model submission is accepted, it will become available to other users of Scivision.
+It will appear on the [website](https://sci.vision/model-grid), and it will be installable through the GitHub repository.
+However, it won't be available through PyPI until after the next release.

 ##### Manual steps

-This section describes how to add a catalog entry by hand.
+This section describes how to add a catalog entry by hand, once you have prepared your model.
 These steps are an alternative to using the form above.

 Fork the [Scivision repository](https://github.com/alan-turing-institute/scivision) and on your new branch, add metadata for your computer vision model to the end of `models.json` found in (`scivision/src/scivision/catalog/data/`), with the following format, under `"entries"`.